What happens in Cross Junction when the lease is over?

 When renters break the lease

-Sometimes circumstances arise which make a tenant to end the lease before the lease term is over.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the owner.
+Sometimes circumstances arise that require a renter to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the landlord.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities